gferhpc/supercomputing.tue.nl/pages/documentation/administration/trinityx/provisioning.md

 ## LOGIN image additions

-For the default route provided by the DHPC on the "external" interface to be preserved above the one set by the internal interface the metric of the "cluster" network needs to be changed:
+For the default route provided by DHCP on the "external" interface to be preferred over the one set by the internal interface the metric of the "cluster" network needs to be changed:
 ```shell
 luna network change -gm 201 cluster
 ```